grafana/agent/docs/sources/static/configuration/integrations/mssql-config.md

 ```

 ### Authentication
-By default, the `USERNAME` and `PASSWORD` used within the `connection_string` should correspond with a SQL Server username and password.
+By default, the `USERNAME` and `PASSWORD` used within the `connection_string` argument corresponds to a SQL Server username and password.

-If the Grafana Agent is running in the same Windows domain as the SQL Server, then the parameter `authenticator=winsspi` can be used within the `connection_string` without any additional credentials in order to authenticate.
+If Grafana Agent is running in the same Windows domain as the SQL Server, then you can use the parameter `authenticator=winsspi` within the `connection_string` to authenticate without any additional credentials.

 ```conn
 sqlserver://@<HOST>:<PORT>?authenticator=winsspi
 ```

-Otherwise if you would like to use Windows credentials to authenticate (instead of SQL Server credentials), you can use the parameter `authenticator=ntlm` within the `connection_string`.
-The `USERNAME` and `PASSWORD` would then be the Windows username and password (domain may need to be prefixed to the username).
+If you want to use Windows credentials to authenticate, instead of SQL Server credentials, you can use the parameter `authenticator=ntlm` within the `connection_string`.
+The `USERNAME` and `PASSWORD` then corresponds to a Windows username and password.
+The Windows domain may need to be prefixed to the username with a trailing `\`.

 ```conn
 sqlserver://<DOMAIN\USERNAME>:<PASSWORD>@<HOST>:<PORT>?authenticator=ntlm